THIS ARTICLE IS MORE THAN FIVE YEARS OLD

 Schizophrenia, bipolar disorder and autism are diagnosed as separate disorders and have some non-overlapping symptoms and characteristics.
 However, they have some of the same risk factors.

-For example, duplications and deletions of the 16p11.2 genomic region have been associated with , and studies have found mutations in the well-described schizophrenia risk gene DISC1 in people with autism.
+For example, duplications and deletions of the 16p11.2 genomic region have been associated with both autism and schizophrenia, and studies have found mutations in the well-described schizophrenia risk gene DISC1 in people with autism.

 In the new study, researchers looked at 25,432 individuals with autism from the Swedish National Patient Register, which lists psychiatric diagnoses in Sweden between 1973 and 2001.
 They also looked at 4,982 individuals with autism registered in the health records of Stockholm County, Sweden, between 1984 and 2007.
 A third group includes 386 Israeli individuals with autism born in 1980, whose medical assessments were taken before they entered compulsory military service.